-A CIA appraisal of the political, economic and military situation in Cuba (August 1962)
+A CIA appraisal of the situation in Cuba (August 1962)

-A CIA report on the Soviet-backed military build up in Cuba (September 1962)
+A CIA report on the military build-up in Cuba (September 1962)

-US intelligence report says the installation of Soviet missiles in Cuba is unlikely (September 1962)
+US report says Soviet missiles in Cuba is unlikely (September 1962)

-The first intelligence reports of Soviet ballistic missiles in Cuba (October 1962)
+The first reports of Soviet ballistic missiles in Cuba (October 1962)

-An evaluation of the Soviet missile threat in Cuba, by US intelligence bodies (October 1962)
+A US evaluation of the Soviet missile threat in Cuba (October 1962)

-Kennedy and his advisors discuss a response to the Cuban missiles (October 1962)
+Kennedy and advisors discuss the Cuban missiles (October 1962)

-Adlai Stevenson confronts Soviet ambassador Zorin in the UN Security Council (October 1962)
+Adlai Stevenson confronts Zorin in the UN (October 1962)

-Khrushchev’s letter to Kennedy urging a resolution of the crisis (October 1962)
+Khrushchev’s letter to Kennedy urging a resolution (October 1962)

-Delegates from the US and USSR debate the Cuban missile crisis in the UN (October 1962)
+US and USSR delegates debate the crisis in the UN (October 1962)

-Kennedy’s alternative speech announcing an attack on Cuba (October 1962)
+Kennedy’s alternative speech announcing an attack (October 1962)

 The Missiles of October (1974 film)